 Input Text: Input the health-related text into the tool.
 This could be patient education materials, technical manuals, consent forms, information leaflets, etc.

-Interpret the Results: Many readability tools output a grade level score, which approximates the U.S. school grade level needed to understand the text on first read.
-For example, a Flesch-Kincaid Grade Level of 8 means the text is suitable for an 8th-grade (around 13-14 years old) reading level.
+Interpret the Results: Many readability tools output a grade level score, which equates to a U.S. school grade level needed to understand the text on first read.
+For example, a Flesch-Kincaid Grade Level of 7 means the text is suitable for readers with a 7th grade or higher reading skill.

 Ideal Range: Health materials should aim for a 6th to 8th-grade reading level.
 This level is accessible to a broad audience, including those with lower literacy skills.